ay0408/DP-statistics-GWAS/README.md

 ・No consideration of genome dependencies.

 ・The analyses for the Fisher's exact test are not rigorous.
+(We only considered the exact probabilities obtained from the given contingency tables.)

 ### Note